singlestore-labs/sas-libclient/README.md

 3. The results of `selectQuery` are streamed to CAS using a queue `ChunkQueue` which is a thread-safe queue of `(partitionId, Chunk)` pairs.
 The queue is initialized using `ParallelReadGetQueue()` function.

-4. When `ParallelReadGetQueue()` has been called by a CAS worker, `libs2client` spawns a number of readers equal to `AssignedPartitions`.
+4. When `ParallelReadGetQueue()` has been called by a CAS worker, `libs2client` spawns a number of readers equal to `WorkerPartitions`.

     - Each reader creates its own connection to S2
     - Each reader reads from its own partition by calling `SELECT * FROM resultTableName WHERE partition_id = {assigned_partition}` on its connection